lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

 5. **More Sophisticated Evolution**: The Evolution Agent can now leverage detailed scientific knowledge to improve hypotheses in more targeted and substantive ways.

-The Paper Knowledge Extraction System represents a significant advancement in the scientific reasoning capabilities of the Watson Co-Scientist, making it an even more valuable partner for human scientists in the research process.
+The Paper Knowledge Extraction System represents a significant advancement in the scientific reasoning capabilities of the Raul Co-Scientist, making it an even more valuable partner for human scientists in the research process.

 ## Completed: Project Restructuring and Best Practices Implementation (March 8, 2025)

-We've completed a significant restructuring of the Watson Co-Scientist project to follow better software engineering practices and improve the development and testing workflow.
+We've completed a significant restructuring of the Raul Co-Scientist project to follow better software engineering practices and improve the development and testing workflow.

 ### Key Accomplishments